 The decision raises some interesting points:

 - As C is not currently disabled, they could potentially have successfully defended the discrimination claim had they simply said they were not prepared to appoint someone who did not pass the hearing test.
-However in justifying this by referring to the future risk of her being put on restricted duties, they brought themselves within scope of discrimination legislation.
+However, in justifying this by referring to the future risk of her being put on restricted duties, they brought themselves within the scope of discrimination legislation.

 - The case serves as a warning to employers that a perception of likely future disability is enough to bring a claim.
 It is not sufficient to avoid a claim merely to establish that the employee is not currently disabled.